artingo/Bootstrap-BookShop/README.md

 # Bootstrap Course

-This project is meant to teach Bootstrap fundamentals by creating a book shop, step by step. <br/>
+This project is meant to teach Bootstrap fundamentals by creating a bookshop, step by step. <br/>
-It uses [Bootstrap 5](https://getbootstrap.com) pages, [Handlebars](https://handlebarsjs.com/guide/) templating, some [JavaScript](https://www.w3schools.com/js/) and the [Bookly](https://templatesjungle.com/downloads/bookly-bookstore-ecommerce-bootstrap-website-template/) E-Commerce theme, and it stores it's data in the browser's LocalStorage.
+It uses [Bootstrap 5](https://getbootstrap.com) pages, [Handlebars](https://handlebarsjs.com/guide/) templating, some [JavaScript](https://www.w3schools.com/js/) and the [Bookly](https://templatesjungle.com/downloads/bookly-bookstore-ecommerce-bootstrap-website-template/) E-Commerce theme, and it stores its data in the browser's LocalStorage.

 This is how the final shop looks like:

 ![Book Shop Screenshot](images/bookshop.png)<br/>
 <br/>

-Follow these steps to implement the book shop:
+Follow these steps to implement the bookshop:
 ## 1. Create project and folders
 1. In your IDE, create a new Bootstrap project:<br/>
    ![Bootstrap](images/new-project.png)